PeppyHare/r/content/notes/research/dgh-datta.md

 w = 1.03461 + 0.28968i
 ```

 Hmm, that is much further off than I would like.
+Decreasing the tolerance for the QuadGK integrals does not change the result, and increasing the number of Gauss-Legendre quadrature points also makes no difference.